 How to invest in the S&P/ASX 200 Index

 The S&P/ASX 200 Index offers a great opportunity to diversify your investment across 200 of Australia’s best-performing stocks.
-There are multiple ways to invest in the S&P/ASX 200 Index, so we’ll take you through the entire investing process, step by step.
+There are multiple ways to invest in this index, and on this page, we take you through the entire investing process, step by step.

 What is the S&P/ASX 200 Index?

-The S&P/ASX 200 is an index of 200 stocks traded on the Australian Securities Exchange.
+It is an index of 200 stocks traded on the Australian Securities Exchange.
 It includes the 200 largest stocks listed on the exchange, which account for about 80% of the exchange’s market capitalisation.
-The ASX 200 index tracks the stocks of companies from many different industries, including finance, industrials, technology, and healthcare.
+The index tracks the stocks of companies from many different industries, including finance, industrials, technology, and healthcare.